Dog Breed Info Center(R) - Your One Stop Shop to Dog Information

 Temperament

-The purpose of the Chinese Imperial Dog is that of a personal and family pet and companion.
+The purpose of the Chinese Imperial Dog is to be a personal and family pet and companion.
 They are sturdy, happy, playful little dogs with an affectionate and loving temperament that is ideal for their role in life.
-They are intelligent, out-going, trusting and energetic dogs that will also be content to sit quietly on a lap for as long as it is allowed.
+They are intelligent, outgoing, trusting and energetic dogs that will also be content to sit quietly on a lap for as long as it is allowed.
 They are vivacious and cooperative with a streak of independence.
 The Chinese Imperial Dog is playful and energetic.
 They need daily pack walks to burn mental and physical energy.
 Make sure you are this dog's firm, confident, consistent pack leader to avoid Small Dog Syndrome, human induced behavior problems.
 Always remember, dogs are canines, not humans.
 Be sure to meet their natural instincts as animals.

 Height, Weight

-Height: Under 9 inches (23 cm.)
+Height: Under 9 inches (23 cm)

-Weight: Under 9 pounds (4.1 kg.)
+Weight: Under 9 pounds (4.1 kg)

 Health Problems